Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Appendix

 If $D\neq 0$ then we observe that $(\varepsilon _{1}+\varepsilon _{2})\in \sigma ([H,\ \cdot \ ])$ and $\mathbf{1}_{\varepsilon _{1}+\varepsilon _{2}}\left( D\right) =D$, i.e., $D=D_{\varepsilon _{1}+\varepsilon _{2}}$ must be an eigenvector associated with the eigenvalue $\varepsilon _{1}+\varepsilon _{2}$.
 Therefore, by using (\ref{trivial}) and the equality $\mathbf{1}_{-\varepsilon }\left( V^{\ast }\right) =V_{\varepsilon }^{\ast }$ , we deduce that

 for any $\rho \in \mathfrak{H}_{\mathrm{at}}\equiv \mathcal{B}(\mathbb{C} ^{d})$.
 Similarly,

 for any $\rho \in \mathfrak{H}_{\mathrm{at}}$.
-Therefore, by using (\ref{L R} ), (\ref{Atomic Lamb shift})--(\ref{eq:Effective atomic dissipation 2}), ( \ref{trivial2bis}) and (\ref{trivial3})--(\ref{trivial4}) with the identification of the finite sets $\{1,2,\ldots m\}\times \sigma ([H,\ \cdot \ ])$ and $\{1,2,\ldots \tilde{m}\}$ we obtain the explicit decomposition of $ \mathfrak{\tilde{L}}_{\mathcal{R}}$ stated in the lemma.
+Therefore, by using (\ref{L R} ), (\ref{Atomic Lamb shift})--(\ref{eq:Effective atomic dissipation 2}), ( \ref{trivial2bis}) and (\ref{trivial3})--(\ref{trivial4}) with the identification of the finite sets $\{1,2,\ldots m\}\times \sigma ([H,\ \cdot \ ]$ and $\{1,2,\ldots \tilde{m}\}$ we obtain the explicit decomposition of $ \mathfrak{\tilde{L}}_{\mathcal{R}}$ stated in the lemma.
 By Theorems \ref {Theorem generator CP} and \ref{Spohn} together with (\ref{assumption B}), it is then straightforward to verify that $\mathfrak{\tilde{L}}_{\mathcal{R} } $ is the generator of a relaxing, Markov CP semigroup. {}$\Box $

 We need more precise information about the behavior of the spectral gap given in Lemma \ref{specLambda} with respect to the coupling constants $\eta$ and $\lambda$.
-This is achieved by using the previous lemma:
+This is achieved by using the last lemma:

 \begin{lemma}[Behavior of the spectral gap of $\Lambda ^{\left( \lambda , \eta \right) }$] \mbox{ } For all $(\lambda ,\eta )\in \mathbb{R}\times \mathbb{R}$,

 with $C_{\varpi }\in (0,\infty )$ being a constant depending on $\varpi $ but not on $\lambda $, $\eta $. \end{lemma}